Packaging and hygiene solutions: Possibilities and limits of compostability

 Cascades Lab Team

-Cascades has a whole host of experts ensuring that its hygiene and packaging solutions are environmentally friendly at the end of their life.
-Whether they are eco-designed to be compostable or recyclable, Cascades' products are under the scrutiny of its experts, who are constantly improving its recipes and innovating in favour of environmental responsibility.
+Cascades has a whole host of experts who make sure that its hygiene and packaging solutions end their life in an environmentally friendly way.
+Whether the Cascades’ products are eco-designed to be compostable or recyclable, they are under the scrutiny of its experts, who are constantly improving recipes and making changes to promote environmental responsibility.
 Cascades is committed to ensuring that 100% of the packaging it manufactures will be recyclable, compostable or reusable by 2030.